Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Methods

+Finally, the intensity at each probe position was refined by weighted accumulation of its neighboring patterns according to their correlation strength:

+This filtering process effectively averages each diffraction pattern with its correlated neighbors while preventing over-smoothing across distinct regions.
+The resulting filtered dataset was subsequently used for similarity calculation and marching-square clustering.
+This preprocessing step includes adjustable parameters, including the neighborhood offset and the correlation range, which may be tuned depending on the specimen contrast and noise characteristics of the dataset.
+A step-by-step implementation and guidance on parameter selection are provided in the accompanying \texttt{\detokenize{py4DSTEM_tutorials}} repository.

-\subsection{Clustering of 4D-STEM Data}
+\subsection{2.
+Clustering of 4D-STEM Data}

 To identify spatially coherent regions exhibiting similar diffraction behavior, we developed a marching-square-based clustering algorithm that segments 4D-STEM data based on local correlation of diffraction patterns.
-The algorithm operates in three stages: (i) computation of a pixel-wise similarity matrix, (ii) real-space background masking and thresholding, (iii) recursive clustering using a fixed neighbor search array, and (iv) refining cluster and averaging diffraction cubes (Fig. ~\ref{fig1}).
+The algorithm operates in three stages: (a) computation of a pixel-wise similarity matrix, (b) real-space background masking and thresholding, (c) clustering using a marching-square algorithm, and (d) refining cluster and averaging diffraction cubes (Fig. ~\ref{fig1}).